-- Coconut sugar: or regular sugar.
+- Granulated sugar: or coconut sugar.

 - Vegan butter or coconut oil: a note about the coconut oil- make sure it’s soft, and not solid!

-How to make gingerbread cookies
+How to make vegan gingerbread cookies (overview)

 As delicate as these Christmas cookies look, they are actually extraordinarily easy to make, and really fun to involve the kids too 🙂

 For the full written instructions and ingredient measurements, see the bottom of this post in the recipe card.
 You can also hit the “jump to recipe” button at the top of this post!
 Here, we’ll go over a brief overview of the steps, along with providing visuals for a better understanding of the recipe.

 Much like my vegan chocolate chip cookies, the cookie dough part of these vegan gingerbread cookies is very easy to put together!

 First start by whisking together all of the dry ingredients:: the flour, spices, and sea salt.
 Then set that aside.

 - Whisk the dry ingredients.
 First start by whisking together all of the dry ingredients:: the flour, spices, and sea salt.
 Then set that aside.

 - Combine the wet ingredients.
 Use a hand mixer or stand mixer and cream together the wet ingredients in a separate bowl.
 First the vegan butter and sugars, then add in the molasses and applesauce.